Introduction

 A consistent and engaging strumming pattern can elevate a basic three-chord song into a compelling musical performance.
 It’s often the difference between sounding like a beginner and sounding polished and professional.

-- Downstroke ( ↓ ): Strumming from top to bottom
+- Downstroke ( ↓ ): From the thickest to the thinnest string.

-- Upstroke ( ↑ ): Strumming from bottom to top
+- Upstroke ( ↑ ): From the thinnest to the thickest string.

 - Quarter notes: 1 – 2 – 3 – 4